Overview

 Overnight stay.

-Accommodation: Misty Mountain
+Accommodation: Misty Mountain or Olive Brook or similar

 Key species around Munnar include Palani (formerly Grey-breasted) Laughingthrush, White-bellied Sholakili (formerly a Blue Robin, and before that a Shortwing!), Nilgiri Pipit and, especially, Broad-tailed Grassbird: a fairly easy species to find in the monsoons but can be tough at this time of year.
+Kerala Laughingthrush, Indian Blackbird, Nilgiri Flycatcher, Tickell’s Leaf-warbler, Pallid Harrier, Nilgiri Pipit, Nilgiri Wood Pigeon, Plain and Ashy Prinia, Grasshopper Warbler, Painted Bush Quail, Malabar Barbet, Crimson-backed Sunbird.

 Accommodation: Soma Birds' Lagoon

-Today proceed to Thattekkad (67 km / 2 hr.).
-Reach Thattekkad Bird Sanctuary.
-An evergreen lowland forest, Thattekkad is located between the branches of the Periyar River, making for a perfect birding mix of forest and wetland habitats.
-Areas both inside and outside of the actual sanctuary are well-known as one of the best birding sites in the Western Ghats.
-Our afternoon birding might find Fork-tailed Drongo Cuckoo, Black-throated Munia, Red Spurfowl and, one of the specialities here, Black Baza.
-Late afternoon activity, particularly around a small drinking puddle, sometimes produces close views of some good passerine species, including Indian Blue Robin, Blue-throated and Tickell’s Blue Flycatchers, Puff-throated Babbler and Orange-headed Thrush.
-Brown-breasted Flycatcher, Malabar Trogon, Malabar Parakeet all occur locally.
+Our afternoon birding might find Fork-tailed Drongo Cuckoo, Black-throated Munia, Red Spurfowl, and, one of the specialties here, Black Baza.
+Late afternoon activity, particularly around a small drinking puddle, sometimes produces close views of some good passerine species, including Indian Blue Robin, Blue-throated and Tickell’s Blue Flycatchers, Puff-throated Babbler, and Orange-headed Thrush.
+Brown-breasted Flycatchers, and Malabar Trogon all occur locally.

 Accommodation: Soma Birds' Lagoon

-Three full days of quality birding in Thattekkad will bring us plenty of species, and we’ll aim to find those Western Ghats birds that we may have missed up until now.
-A spot of night-birding could produce Great Eared as well as Jerdon’s Nightjar, and Spot-bellied Eagle Owl and Sri Lanka Bay Owl.
-These owls are difficult though: we will hope one of our local guides has managed to find a day roost for the latter, although even then they tend to use different sites every few days and our chances are slim!
+A spot of night-birding could produce Great Eared as well as Jerdon’s Nightjar, Spot-bellied Eagle Owl, and Sri Lanka Bay Owl.
+These owls are difficult though: we will hope one of our local guides has found a day roost for the latter, although even then they use different sites every few days and our chances are slim!

 Overnight stay.